scalacenter/scala-lang/teach.md

 >
 > Björn Regnell, Lund University, Sweden.

-> “ After learning Scala, many students don’t want to ever go back to more
+> “After learning Scala, many students don’t want to ever go back to more
 > primitive and ad-hoc languages like Java and C++, unless forced by the
 > curriculum!”
 >